Can You File Bankruptcy on Student Loans?

 Step 1: File an Adversary Complaint

-Depending on which district you’re in, you may be able to file this electronically.
+An adversary complaint initiates the adversary proceeding, which is the first step toward discharging your student loans in Bankruptcy.
+You initiate the adversary proceeding by filing a complaint with the court clerk.
+A complaint is a formal legal document.
+Depending on which district you’re in, you may be able to file your complaint electronically.
 If you don’t file it electronically, you’ll need to submit it with a cover letter, which the court provides as a PDF form.
-If you qualify to file your case with Upsolve, our nonprofit can help you formulate your complaint paperwork.
+If you qualify to file your case with Upsolve, our nonprofit can help you prepare your complaint paperwork.

 Important!
 Include Your NSLDS Report With Your Adversary Complaint!